 Some data for you…

-Since July 21 when we closed our Totum offices, we have made 23 placements.
+Between 20 March when we closed our Totum offices and today (11 August), we have made 28 placements.
 This includes some roles that were going on before lockdown that were carried on to completion, but also roles that have become live since.
 This number is higher than we expected and may surprise you too.

 The market is quieter and flatter, but things are still happening.

-You can see the job titles of the 23 roles in the word cloud above.
-But in more general terms, we have worked on four roles in technology – these were increasing before lockdown and it doesn’t surprise us that they have remained critical in these strange times since.
+You can see some of the job titles in the word cloud above.
+But in more general terms, we have worked on several roles in technology – these were increasing before lockdown and it doesn’t surprise us that they have remained critical in these strange times since.
 Many IT functions have done a fantastic job through lockdown and have only further proved their pivotal role in the functioning of the modern business.

-We have had five placements in finance, with an uptick in fairly obvious areas such as credit and cash control – vital skills in these uncertain times.
-The remaining five positions have been in general management – in operations and business management, etc.
+We have had a number of placements in finance, with an uptick in fairly obvious areas such as credit and cash control – vital skills in these uncertain times.
+The remaining positions have been in general management – in operations and business management, etc.

 We’re also beginning to see a few more interim and project roles – these small numbers are not yet sufficient to be significant, but we are expecting the numbers of shorter term roles to increase as firms scale their requirements up and down through changing marketing conditions.